 Let’s say you’re one of the many Bozeman business travelers that account for 70% of the Yellowstone International Airports traffic.
 You fly out on Monday, we have heavy snow and arctic cold temperatures Tuesday-Friday and when you get home for the weekend, you discover that somehow the power went out during the storm and your home is at a balmy 10 degrees inside.
 Now consider what it will take to repair the damage and replace what’s been lost.
 Having a system that includes low-temperature monitoring could have alerted you and saved you from the aftermath.

 Schram says, “Some insurance companies now require monitored alarm systems for homes that exceed specific values.
 While your home might not meet that ceiling, a good note is that almost all insurance companies will give you a discount for having a professionally installed and monitored system”.
 Saving money while ensuring your property is safe is a reality.

-Home security systems are much more than they used to be and can be a part of any homeowners safety net.
-Choosing the right system can mean including sensors for events that you may not have thought of but that could save you money on your homeowners insurance today.
-Be sure to reach out to the professionals, including Smart Home Systems in Bozeman, for an onsite estimate and to see what options are available and what options you should include in a system that would makes sense with your lifestyle.
+Home security systems are much more than they used to be and can be a part of any homeowner's safety net.
+Choosing the right system can mean including sensors for events that you may not have thought of but that could save you money on your homeowners' insurance today.
+Be sure to reach out to the professionals, including Smart Home Systems in Bozeman, for an onsite estimate and to see what options are available and what options you should include in a system that would make sense with your lifestyle.
 Keep your home and family safe.